Ready to find the perfect college degree?

 www.bestdegreeprograms.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

 A healthy diet is essential for a healthy life.
 Sometimes knowing what foods to eat, and in what quantities, can be a struggle.
-If you’re naturally curious about the health effects of foods and have the drive to help others live a healthier lifestyle, a career as a dietitian or nutritionist could be right for you.
+If you’re naturally curious about the health effects of foods and want to help others live a healthier lifestyle, a career as a dietitian or nutritionist might be a good fit.
 The first step to this rewarding vocation is earning an undergraduate college degree.

 Differences between Dietitians and Nutritionists

 Dietitians and nutritionists serve similar roles, but the careers aren’t identical.
-All professionals in this field are nutritionists, but only if they earn the Registered Dietitian Nutritionist credential can they be called registered dietitians.
+All professionals in this field are nutritionists, but they be called registered dietitians only if they earn the Registered Dietitian Nutritionist credential.

 Education and Training Options